julien/slush-browserify/README.md

 slush browserify
 `

-One the questions answered you can run a local development server with livereload and watchify enabled by issuing this command:
+Once the questions answered you can run a local development server with livereload and watchify enabled by issuing the `gulp` command in your terminal.

-`gulp`

 ## Note